The Factors

 “Movement is medicine for creating change in a person’s physical, emotional, and mental states.” – Carol Welch

 Embrace relaxation for both mind and body.
-Whether through meditation, mantras, yoga, mindfulness, walking, or any method that resonates with you, focus on bringing calm and peace to your entire being.
+Whether through meditation, yoga, mindfulness, walking, or any method that resonates with you, focus on bringing calm and peace to your entire being.

 Find something to believe in, something you can live for, whatever gives your life meaning.
 A philosophy like Stoicism, a sport or lifestyle like surfing—something worth your time and energy that helps you grow and teaches you to live a healthy, positive life, something that gives you a point of orientation.